 - The fast pace of the industry.

-The automotive industry seeks graduates in
+The automotive industry seeks graduates from the following disciplines:

 - power systems